JanssenSimon/wimp/README.md

 ## DEPENDENCIES:
 1. Linux (using systemd)
-2. Posix compliant shell (bash, dash work)
+2. Posix compliant shell (some other shells work)
 3. pandoc
 4. inotify-tools